 Helping Wildlife Helps You

 The latest issue of the Inside Agroforestry Newsletter has hit the streets.
-In this issue you will find stories of landowner successes, research advancements and new ways agroforestry can help in the face of extreme weather events.
+This issue is focused on wildlife, but you will also find stories about agroforestry riparian buffers, shade coffee, and diverse native hedgerows.

 National Agroforestry Center

 The USDA National Agroforestry Center (NAC) accelerates the application of agroforestry through a national network of partners.
 Together, we conduct research, develop technologies and tools, coordinate demonstrations and training, and provide useful information to natural resource professionals.
 Read more about the NAC…